marine-predators-group/cams-nb/drafts/2019-02-28-Genome-Annotation---Pgenerosa_v070-MAKER-on-Mox.md

   - Annotated proteins FastA file.
   - Generated with one round of MAKER gene prediction, followed by two rounds of SNAP _ab-initio_ gene prediction.

+I'll make an additional post that delves into more of these results, breaks out different genome structures into separate GFF files (e.g. exons, mRNA, CDS, etc.), and compares them to the other annotation performed on the 10kbp genome subset.
+However, a quick `grep -c ">"` on the FastA files reveals:

+- 53035 annotated transcripts/proteins